straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 X_test[:, 3:] = sc.transform(X_test[:, 3:]) # do not create new fit. but apply the scalar transform calculated on training set
 ```

-# Modeling
+# Modeling (Regression)
-Regression is when you predict a continuous real value.
-Classification is predicting a category.
-Steps
-- Build
-- Train
-- Make predictions

-More detail on the concepts and 5 different methods
+Details on concepts and 5 different methods
 1. All-in - Have prior knowledge or preparing for Backward Elimination
 2. Backward Elimination (* Stepwise Regression)
     1. Select a significance level to STAY in the model (0.05)